Style line layers

 1. Follow the steps in the Style layers workflow.

-The 3D Counts and Amounts pane appears with the Mapped Attribute box displaying the specified attribute.
+The 3D Counts and Amounts pane appears with the Mapped Attribute box displaying the chosen expression or attribute.

 2. Move the upper and lower slider handles to adjust the coloring based on the specified attribute.